 Time to See Language as an Investment and Not a Cost – Webinar Highlights

-Although localization drives global growth, opinions vary as to whether investment in language is a cost or revenue generator, even within the same company.
+Although localization drives global growth, opinions vary as to whether investment in Localization Expenses is a cost or revenue generator, even within the same company.

 Welocalize webinar, Time to See Language as an Investment (And Not a Cost), is an expert-led discussion, featuring Cristina Triviño, Marketing Localization Team Manager, Atlassian, Nancy Ferreira da Rocha, Senior Localization Program Manager, FedEx and Alison Toon, Senior Analyst at CSA Research.
 These experts share analysis and real-life experiences as to how to change the perception of localization within global organizations.
 Click here to view full recording.